bell Peterborough Morris ribbon

 Most traditional morris tunes are on the Morris Ring website in various formats and are not repeated here.
 Others are given below if we have it.

-But there is more to playing for dancing than simply knowing the tune.
+But there is much more to playing for dancing than simply knowing the tune.
 Please study this excellent article:- Playing Music for Morris Dancing by Jeff Bigler

 Dances are listed according to the styles of the villages where they were collected.